 18. Doubles as shaving cream

-If the lumberjack style not your kind of gig, you can always use a bit of tallow should you ever run out of shaving cream?
+If the lumberjack style is not your kind of gig, you can always use a bit of tallow should you ever run out of shaving cream?
 That thing will moisten the hair strand, making shaving a lot easier.
-I know that the best the fresh-out-of-the-shower shave is the best practice, but I personally prefer this method when I’m on the run and don’t have the time to step into the shower.
+I know that the best fresh-out-of-the-shower shave is the best practice, but I personally prefer this method when I’m on the run and don’t have the time to step into the shower.

 19. Boost the efficiency of breast milk

 According to researchers, tallow increases the number of nutrients normally found inside the mother’s milk.
-Baby breastfed will tallow-infused milk are better protected against allergies and infantile diseases.
+Baby breastfed will tallow-infused milk is better protected against allergies and infantile diseases.
 Furthermore, since tallow has powerful anti-inflammatory and anti-scarring properties, it’s recommended for stretching marks aka the tell-tale signs of pregnancy.